 Jyotish Astrology comes from a tradition which sees the Universe as one perfectly integrated whole.
 At the basis of this whole is an all pervading field of Cosmic Intelligence.
 We, in our essential nature are part of that Cosmic Intelligence and it is therefore not surprising that the Intelligence which created us in the first place should be able to provide some information regarding our past, present and possible future.

 In many ways a birth-chart can be likened to a strand of DNA in a sperm or egg cell in that it stores information in a highly condensed form!
-As time progresses that information gets translated into more of a concrete and observable reality until tissues and organs are built up, structures emerge, and finally the living being is recognised.
+As time progresses that information in the DNA gets translated into more of a concrete and observable reality until tissues and organs are built up, structures emerge, and finally the living being is recognised.
+It is exactly the same with us as our major life events unfold – for better or worse.

 Jyotish Astrology consists of a number of axioms and mathematical rules of transformation for enabling the Astrologer to predict how the highly encoded information present in a birth chart will transform itself into possible physical situations.
 The process is analogous to that of modern bio-chemistry which can ‘translate’ sections of the DNA code in our genes into recognisable physical features.